ynput/OpenPype/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

 - Open a new thread in the [github discussions](https://github.com/pypeclub/pype/discussions/new)
-- Do not open issue untill the suggestion is discussed.
+- Do not open issue until the suggestion is discussed.
 We will convert accepted suggestions into backlog and point them to the relevant discussion thread to keep the context.

 #### **Do you have questions about the source code?**